Bloom (2022 film)

 Bloom (Jouvencelles) is a Canadian documentary film, directed by Fanie Pelletier and released in 2022.
 The film is a portrait of contemporary teenage girls, centering in particular on how they navigate the unique social pressures of growing up in a hyperconnected online world dominated by social media.

 The film premiered in November 2022 at the Montreal International Documentary Festival, before having a commercial release in February 2023.

-It received a Canadian Screen Award nomination for Best Editing in a Documentary (René Roberge) at the 11th Canadian Screen Awards in 2023.
+René Roberge received a Canadian Screen Award nomination for Best Editing in a Documentary at the 11th Canadian Screen Awards in 2023.